 The Assistant Headmasters are Jason Stokes and Joe Lerner.
 They assist the Headmaster with various administrative duties.
 They serve as members of the school's leadership team and support the Headmaster in responding to parent concerns, observing, coaching, and evaluating teachers, and handling elevated student issues.
-Mr. Stokes oversees and evaluates the academics of the school and Mr. Lerner oversees and evaluates the culture of the school.
+Mr. Stokes oversees and evaluates the academics of the school.
+Mr. Lerner oversees, evaluates the culture of the school and is also the campus's 504 Coordinator.

-The Deans of Students are Colton Loving and Elizabeth Shewbridge.
+The Deans of Students are Colton Loving and Meenakshi Thaku.
 They serve as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
-Their duties include serving as a primary contact for parents and students in regard to school rules and procedures, facilitating the Mentoring program and advisories, and handling elevated disciplinary issues.
+Their duties include serving as a primary contact for parents and students in regard to school rules and procedures, facilitating the Mentoring program and houses and handling elevated disciplinary issues.